Italian speech while teacher's notes are in English

 3. Basics of electromagnetic compatibility (~2h traditional lesson)

-6. Crosstalk and shielding (~6h traditional lesson + ~3h practice)
+6. Crosstalk and shieldness (~6h traditional lesson + ~2h practice)

 7. Electrostatic discharge (~2h traditional lesson)

-8. EMC facilities, standard and regulations (~2h traditional lesson + ~2h practice)
+8. Electromagnetic compatibility regulations (~4h traditional lesson + ~2h practice)

 •Teacher’s notes available on the course website (www.edi.uniparthenope.it)

 The examination aims at verifying the previously stated educational targets.
-The examination consists of an oral exam that aims at evaluating the student’s ability to link and analyze the topics studied during the course and to address typical practical problems of electromagnetic compatibility.
+The examination consists of an oral exam, discussed even in English language, that aims at evaluating the student’s ability to link and analyze the topics studied during the course and to address typical practical problems of electromagnetic compatibility.

 Teacher’s notes available on the course website (www.edi.uniparthenope.it)

-However, the professor adopts an open door policy allowing students to come and ask questions anytime.
+However, I have an open door policy allowing students to come and ask questions anytime.